Top Five Best Rich Snippets Plugins For WordPress (2018)

 - Rich Snippets can help search engines better understand your content, and return additional useful results to particular users.

-So, how do we add Rich Snippets to our WordPress websites?
-Well, for WordPress users, there are a number of helpful plugins to do almost all the hard work for us, thankfully!
+So, how do you add Rich Snippets to your WordPress website?
+Well, there are a number of helpful plugins to do almost all the hard work!

 The Best Rich Snippet Plugins for WordPress